s3L1mB/daastructure/activity1/README.md

 ## Task 1: Tree Definition

+Discussed in group activity
 - Answer at least 5 questions from the following link.
 Make sure you write the question as well as the answer. https://opendsa-server.cs.vt.edu/OpenDSA/Exercises/Binary/DefSumm.html

 ## Task 2
+Discussed in group activity
 - Explain how the code in ./src/bt.cpp works.
 Refer to the following link: https://www.geeksforgeeks.org/binary-tree-array-implementation/

 ## Task 3: Tree Traversal
+Discussed in group activity

 Refer to te following links.
 Discuss the difference between the different ways binary trees can be traversed.